-In Texas, if you own more than 5 acres of rural or residential land, you may apply for a special "Open Space" land valuation for raising honey bees on your property and save thousands on your property taxes each year!
+If you own between 5 and 20 acres of rural or residential land in Texas, you may apply for a special "Open Space" land valuation by raising honey bees on your property, and save substantial amounts on your annual property taxes.

 How much can I save on my taxes?
 Is it really worth it?

-As an example, and because of the much lower valuation on the land, one of our customers will be saving over $10,000 in yearly taxes on their 7-acre lot in Driftwood, TX (going from $12,000 per year to $1,500 per year despite a homestead on the land: that's almost 90%).
-The savings are so big that landowners are willing to pay up to 25% of their yearly savings to have someone keep them qualified each year!
+Because of the much lower valuation on the land, one of our Hays County customers saved over $10,000 in yearly taxes on their 7-acre lot (going from $12,000 per year to $1,500 per year despite a homestead on the land: that's almost 90%).
+The savings can be so big that landowners are willing to pay up to 30% of their yearly savings to have a beekeeper help keep them qualified each year!

 How can I get this special land valuation and save money on my taxes?